Biosystems-Analytics-Lab/shellcast/docs/MANUAL_UPDATES.md

 Only the "schedule:" line needs to be changed unless you are also changing the timezone that is used to interpret the schedule.

 Now [upload the changes to GitHub](#2-uploading-changes-to-github) and [upload the changes to Google App Engine](#3-uploading-changes-to-google-app-engine).
-Be sure to push changes to both the GitHub Enterprise remote and the GitHub public remote as decribed in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.
+Be sure to push changes to both the NCSU GitHub Enterprise **and** the GitHub (public) repos as decribed in the [Mirroring code updates on GitHub (public) repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.

 ## 9. Contact Information

-If you have any questions, feedback, or suggestions please submit an issue [through NCSU GitHub](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or [through GitHub (public)](https://github.com/Biosystems-Analytics-Lab/shellcast/issues).
+If you have any questions, feedback, or suggestions please submit issues [through the NCSU Enterprise GitHub](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or [through GitHub (public)](https://github.com/Biosystems-Analytics-Lab/shellcast/issues).
 You can also reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).